Eddie Joost: Career

 During a 1941 game with the Reds, Joost fielded 19 balls at shortstop, recording 9 put-outs and 10 assists.
 In 1943, as a Boston Brave, Joost batted .185 in 421 at bats.

 His somewhat high strikeout rate notwithstanding, Joost was a central figure in the brief revival of the Athletics in the late 1940s.
 For three seasons — 1947 through 1949 — the A's, after over a decade of futility, played over .500 baseball.
 Joost was their regular shortstop and one of the team's leaders.
 He twice hit over 20 home runs, and batted .289 in 1951.

 Joost was an integral part of an Athletics' infield that registered the still-unmatched feat of turning more than 200 double plays in three consecutive seasons, between 1949–51.
 The Athletics' 1949 season mark of 217 double plays remains the all-time best in Major League history.

 One factor contributing to Joost's performance with the A's was his decision to wear eyeglasses on the field, which he had avoided earlier in his career because of the negative stereotype of athletes with eyewear at the time.
 After speaking with A's manager Connie Mack, Joost began to wear his glasses while playing — and improved his hitting.

 Despite his low lifetime batting average, Joost had excellent patience at the plate, resulting in six straight seasons of 100 walks or more, and a career on-base percentage of .361.
 In 1949, he had an OBP of .429, hitting 23 home runs, scoring 128 runs and walking 149 times.

 But the Athletics' resurgence after World War II was brief.
-Beset by limited finances and a virtually nonexistent farm system, the Mackmen could not compete with the Yankees, Indians and Red Sox.
+Beset by limited finances and a virtually non-existent farm system, Mack's team could not compete with the Yankees, Indians, and Red Sox.
 Mack, the team's Hall of Fame patriarch and manager, retired at age 87 after a disastrous 1950 campaign in which the A's finished dead last in the majors with a 52-102 record.
-Veteran Jimmie Dykes took the helm from 1951–53, and — thanks to the American League MVP, pitcher Bobby Shantz — sparked one last revival in 1952.
+Veteran Jimmy Dykes took the helm from 1951–53, and, thanks to the American League MVP, pitcher Bobby Shantz, sparked one last revival in 1952.
 But the A's fell to seventh in 1953, prompting Dykes' departure.
 To save money on paying a separate salary for a manager, Joost, who had appeared in only 51 games in 1953, became player-manager in 1954.
-He batted .362 in 47 at bats, but the team went 51–103 (.331) and Joost was fired after the season ended.
+He batted .362 in 47 at bats, but the team went 51–103 (.331), and Joost was fired after the season ended.